RocketChat/docs-old/3. Installing and Updating/3. Using Docker/Docker - Nginx SSL - Hubot.md

 ---------------------------------------------------------------

+**PROBLEM:**
-**Q:** _When I upload a file the server crashes!_
+_When I upload a file the server crashes!_

+**POSSIBLE SOLUTION:**
-**A:** If you're running low on system resources, such as RAM, this can cause problems with not just performance, but stability.
+If you're running low on system resources, such as RAM, this can cause problems with not just performance, but stability.
 Make sure that you're not running out of memory, or have any other choke points, like not enough CPU, etc. One way to check, is to issue the following command via SSH (or console) which runs TOP, a utility that will show valuable information about system resources and processes.

 `sudo TOP`